 Individual counseling is usually done by appointment.
-Our walk-in center hours typically can accommodate more urgent needs and emergencies.
+Our drop-in center hours typically can accommodate more urgent needs and emergencies.
 Most individual counseling sessions by appointment last 45 minutes or less.

 Please see our appointments and eligibility page for more information about our counseling programs and what we provide to full-time students vs part-time students.

 On average, 600 SJU students per year seek individual counseling for a wide variety of reasons including:

 - to cope more effectively with stress and anxiety

 - increase self-confidence

 - overcome loneliness

 - deal with problems involving drug or alcohol use/abuse

 - develop more satisfying relationships

 - change unhealthy eating habits